 Track your email performance

-Email marketing is a tough nut to crack, but not if you keep monitoring and optimizing your email campaigns.
+Email marketing is tough to crack, but not if you keep monitoring and optimizing your email campaigns.
 Even if you have mastered the art of email marketing, there will be scopes for improvement.
 This is why you should never stop tracking your email performance.

 Use an email marketing automation tool